Kajal937/Kajal937/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning web designing
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me palkajal622@gmail.com
+- 📫 How to reach me mail at palkajal622@gmail.com

 <!---
 Kajal937/Kajal937 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.